jonananas/resttest/README.md

 resttest
 ========

-Base for testing REST in various ways
+Base for testing REST in various ways.

+War intended for deploy on JBoss 7